Afshinci/cleaningdatafinal/README.md

 test <- cbind(yTest, xTest)
 test <- cbind(subjectTest, test) ## full test df
 ```
 At first 3 dataframes are read.
 They are yTest(containing the activity labels), xTest (the test set) and subjestTest(subjects who performed the activities).
 THey are all .txt files, read using read.table function.
 These three data frames are part of the same data set, containing different variables (activity, measurements and subjects, respectively).
-They are then compined using rbind (lines 18-19) into one data frame, the first column being participants, second being activity, followed by the rest of variables.
+They are then combined horizontally using rbind (lines 18-19) into one data frame, the first column being participants, second being activity, followed by the rest of variables.

 The same actions ore repeated for the training data (lines 21-25)
 ```R